selwynpolit/d9book/book/dates.md

 ## Comparing DrupalDateTime values

-The `DrupalDateTime` class extends the `DateTimePlus` class which is a wrapper for PHP `DateTime` class.
+The `DrupalDateTime` class extends the `DateTimePlus` class, which is a wrapper for PHP `DateTime` class.
 That functionality allows you to do comparisons.
 It is probably better manners to use `DrupalDateTime` instead of `DateTime` but here is some `DateTime` code showing how to compare `DateTimes`.

 ```php
 date_default_timezone_set('Europe/London');